Hospice isn’t about giving up hope;

 We believe that one of the most important team members in the nursing home setting is the hospice volunteer.
 They are specially trained to work with our patients to provide support and quality of life.

-At a Hospital
+Hospital

 Learn More

-At the Ferris Hospice Care Center
+Ferris Care Center

 Learn More

-Patients receive individualized and specialized short term care in the Care Center when they have symptoms that are difficult to manage at home.
+Patients receive individualized and specialized short-term care in the Care Center when they have symptoms that are difficult to manage at home.
 The Care Center is designed to meet the needs of hospice patients and their families during times when a more intensive level of care is needed – a level that is difficult to provide in the home.

 Your Hospice Care Team

-Hospice care requires a team approach.
+Exceptional hospice care requires a team approach.
 We provide doctors, nurses, counselors, social workers, chaplains, nursing assistants, dietitians and therapists who work with you to design a plan of care that meets your unique needs.

 Physicians & Nurse Practitioners